-Holders of our Class A common stock are entitled to one vote for each share held on all matters submitted to a vote of stockholders and do not have cumulative voting rights.
+Holders of our common stock are entitled to one vote for each share held on all matters submitted to a vote of stockholders and do not have cumulative voting rights.
 An election of directors by our stockholders shall be determined by a plurality of the votes cast by the stockholders entitled to vote on the election.
 Subject to the supermajority votes for some matters, other matters shall be decided by the affirmative vote of our stockholders having a majority in voting power of the votes cast by the stockholders present or represented and voting on such matter.
-Our restated certificate of incorporation and amended and restated bylaws also provide that our directors may be removed only for cause and only by the affirmative vote of the holders of at least two-thirds in voting power of the holders of at least two-thirds in voting power of the holders of at least two-thirds in voting power of the holders of at least two-thirds in voting power of the holders of at least two-thirds in component of the holders of at least two-thirds in voting power of the holders of at least two-thirds in voting power of the holders of at least two-thirds in voting power of the holders of at least two-thirds in voting power of the holders of at least two-thirds in voting power of the holders of at least two-thirds in voting power of the holders of at least two-thirds in voting power of the holders of at least two-thirds in voting power of the not standing shares of capital stock entitled to vote thereon is required to amend or repeal, or to adopt any provision inconsistent with, several of the provisions of our restated certificate of incorporation.
-See below under "- Anti-Takeover Effects of Delaware Law and Our Certificate of Incorporation and Bylaws-Amendment of Charter Provisions."
+Our restated certificate of incorporation and amended and restated bylaws also provide that our directors may be removed only for cause and only by the affirmative vote of the holders of at least two-thirds in voting power of the outstanding shares of capital stock entitled to vote thereon.
+In addition, the affirmative vote of the holders of at least two-thirds in voting power of the outstanding shares of capital stock entitled to vote thereon is required to amend or repeal, or to adopt any provision inconsistent with, several of the provisions of our restated certificate of incorporation.
+See below under "- Anti-Takeover Effects of Delaware Law and Our Certificate of Incorporation and Bylaws -Amendment of Charter Provisions."
+Holders of common stock are entitled to receive proportionately any dividends as may be declared by our board of directors, subject to any preferential dividend rights of any series of preferred stock that we may designate and issue in the future.